+Key Primary Sources for Topic 2 in Appendix D

+Letter from Abigail Adams to John Adams 31 March-5 April 1776 (“Remember the Ladies…”);

+An accurate map of the country round Boston in New England from the best authorities (1776) or a similar map of Massachusetts from the period

+The Declaration of Independence (1776)

+Suggested Primary Sources for Topic 2 in Appendix D

+John Singleton Copley, Paul Revere (1768), portrait, Museum of Fine Arts, Boston

-Topic 3: Principles of United States Government
+Topic 3.
+Principles of United States Government

-Supporting Question: How did the Constitution attempt to balance competing interests and ideas about slavery?
+Supporting Question: How did the Constitution attempt to balance competing interests, the question of power, and ideas about slavery?

-Describe the responsibilities of government at the federal, state, and local levels (e.g., protection of individual rights and the provision of services such as law enforcement and the building and funding of schools).

-Read the Preamble to and sections of the Constitution and explain how these writings reflect and preserve the following political principles: individual rights and responsibilities, equality, the rule of law, limited government, representative democracy.
+Read the Preamble to and sections of the Constitution and explain how these writings reflect the following political principles: individual rights and responsibilities, equality, the rule of law, general welfare, limited government, representative democracy.

 Clarification statement: Teachers may choose the sections of the Constitution that they believe to be most accessible and relevant to their students.

-Explain how the framers of the Constitution divided and shared powers among the three branches of the United States government; describe the function of each branch and the system of checks and balances, and identify the features of the Constitution that were unique at the time (e.g., the Presidency and the independent judiciary).
+Explain how the framers of the Constitution divided and shared powers among the three branches of the United States government; describe the function of each branch and the system of checks and balances.

+Describe the responsibilities of government at the federal, state, and local levels (e.g., protection of individual rights and the provision of services such as law enforcement and the building and funding of schools.

+Analyze the significance of the major issues debated by members of the Constitutional Convention (e.g., the distribution of political power, the rights of individuals, rights of states, tensions between states with large and smaller populations, the make-up of the Senate and electoral college, slavery and the question of how slaves were to be counted in the Census); explain why the framers agreed to the 3/5 Compromise in order to keep the states united and how the decision reinforced the institution of slavery and the power of states in which slavery was particularly prevalent.

+Explain that voting rights and property rights did not extend to women in the new Constitution.

-Read the Bill of Rights and explain the freedoms it guarantees; research the historical background of one of the first ten Amendments and give a report on the reasons for its inclusion in the Constitution in 1791.
+Read the Bill of Rights and explain the freedoms it guarantees; research the historical background of one of the first ten Amendments and make an argument using evidence for its inclusion in the Bill of Rights in 1791.

-Key Primary Sources in Appendix E: The Constitution (1787) and the Bill of Rights (1791)

 Clarification Statement: These standards are designed to be introductory.
 Students will study United States government in a Grade 8 Civics course and will revisit principles of government as part of high school courses U. S. History I and II.

+Key Primary Sources for Topic 3 in Appendix D

+The Constitution of the United States (1787)

+The United States Bill of Rights (1791)

-Topic 4: The growth of the Republic
+Topic 4.
+The growth of the Republic

 Supporting Question: How did events of the early Republic test the newly-founded United States?

-Identify the first three Presidents of the United States (George Washington, 1787-1797, John Adams (1797-1801) and Thomas Jefferson (1801-1809); make a timeline of and explain political developments and conflicts during their time (e.g., the founding of the Federalist and Democratic-Republican political parties in the 1790s, disagreements about the role of the federal government, and the Alien and Sedition Acts in 1798).
+Identify the first three Presidents of the United States (George Washington, 1787-1797, John Adams, 1797-1801, and Thomas Jefferson, 1801-1809); summarize key developments during their time (e.g., the founding of political parties in the 1790s; the first Bank of the U.S., the Alien and Sedition Acts in 1798; the Louisiana Purchase of 1803, the Haitian Revolution in 1804), and evaluate their leadership of the new nation.

-Explain why France was willing to sell the Louisiana Territory, why President Jefferson wanted to buy it, and the opposition to its purchase; construct a map that shows the United States before and after the Louisiana Purchase of 1803.

-On a map of North America, trace the route of the expedition of Lewis and Clark and the Corps of Discovery through the Louisiana Territory to the West Coast from 1803 to 1806; explain the role of Sacagawea in the expedition, give examples of what was learned, and explain the impact of the expedition on the growth of the United States.
+Evaluate the importance to the nation of the Louisiana Purchase and trace the expedition of Meriwether Lewis and William Clark, with Sacagawea and the Corps of Discovery, from 1803 to 1806.

-Describe the significance and consequences of the abolition of slavery in the Northern states and of the 1808 law that banned the importation of slaves into the United States.

-Describe the causes of the war of 1812 and how events during the war contributed to a sense of American nationalism.
+Describe the causes of the War of 1812 and how events during the war contributed to a sense of American nationalism.

 British restrictions on trade and impressment